MubarekA/Flashcard-ios/lab_2_readme.md

 - [X] Push code to GitHub
 - [X] User gets an error if they try to create a new flashcard with no question or answer
 - [X] User can edit existing flashcard
+- [X] User should see the app icon
+- [X] User should see a splash screen
+- [X] User should see an flip animation when revealing the answer
+- [X] User should see a slide animation when going to the next flashcard
+- [X] User should see a slide animation when going to the previous flashcard
+- [X] User should see a nicer flaschard with rounded corners, shadows, and animating when showing the first time
+- [X] Correct answer in multiple choice should be random